se2p/ScratchLog/README.md

 The `schema.sql` file in `main/resources` contains the necessary database schema.
 On application startup, a first administrator is added automatically, if no other administrator could be found in the database.
 The login credentials are specified in the `UserInitialization` class.
+You should change these credentials immediately after you have logged in.

 If you plan to deploy the project under a different context path than the root context path, e.g.
 `scratch.fim.uni-passau.de/scratch1984` instead of `scratch.fim.uni-passau.de`, there are a few more things you have to